LTCC Cares Grant

 You will be contacted via your LTCC student email.

-Yes, you may receive CARES funds in the Spring 2020 and Fall 2020 quarters, should you remain eligible (you will need to reapply in Fall 2020 for the second round of CARES funding).
-In order to fully support as many students as possible, priority will be given to students who have not yet received funds.
+Yes, you may receive CARES grant funding up to two times, in two different quarters.
+In order to fully support as many students as possible, priority will be given to students who have not received funds before.

 LTCC is committed to supporting our students' needs.
 Please reach out to email@example.com in order to learn more about available resources.